grafana/grafana/docs/sources/shared/datasources/tempo-traces-to-profiles.md

 To use trace to profiles, you must have a configured Grafana Pyroscope data source.
 For more information, refer to the [Grafana Pyroscope data source documentation](/docs/grafana/latest/datasources/grafana-pyroscope/).

 **Embedded flame graphs** are also inserted into each span details section that has a linked profile (requires a configured Grafana Pyroscope data source).
 This lets you see resource consumption in a flame graph visualization for each span without having to navigate away from the current view.
 Hover over a particular block in the flame graph to see more details about the resources being consumed.

-In order to determine that there is a profile for a given span and render the **Profiles for this span** button or an embedded flame graph in the span details, the ‘pyroscope.profile.id’ key-value pair must exist in your span tags.
+If you have configured a Pyroscope data source and no profile data is available or the Profiles for this span button & embedded flame graph is not visible, verify that the pyroscope.profile.id key-value pair exists in your span tags.

 ## Simple configuration